Braising Meats. Tips, Techniques and a Great Recipe

 5. Cooked VERY slowly (basically poached) over a long period of time (3 hours minimum) until the meat is falling off the bone tender, but not entirely “bleached” of all of its fat and natural beef flavor.

 6. Served with a sauce (made from the cooking liquid) that’s not too thick and seasoned just ever so slightly.
-It should be medium-dark in color, and almost “sticky” to the lips coming from the gelatin that’s naturally in the rib bones.
-And lastly, so savory, that you’ll enjoy it as much as the ribs themselves.
+It should be medium-dark in color, and almost “sticky” to the lips, coming from the gelatin that’s naturally in the rib bones.
+And lastly, so savory that you’ll enjoy it as much as the ribs themselves.

-Contrary to the usual rule of thumb that less tender cuts of meat are less expensive, pound per pound, short ribs (once braised and removed from the bone), are actually more expensive to make than beef tenderloin.
+Contrary to the usual rule of thumb that less tender cuts of meat are less expensive, pound for pound, short ribs (once braised and removed from the bone) are actually more expensive to make than beef tenderloin.
+That alone will definitely change your notion of short ribs being a poor man’s meal!

-Before you make this recipe, keep in mind that you really should have a heavy-gauged saucepot to sear, then to cook your beef short ribs in.
+Before you make this recipe, keep in mind that you should have a heavy-gauge saucepot to sear and then cook your beef short ribs in.
+It should also have a lid.

-Second, while you CAN use a pressure cooker to shorten the cooking time, we prefer the longer, slower cooking method of braising in a covered pot, not a pressure cooker.
+Second, while you can use a pressure cooker to shorten the cooking time, we prefer the longer, slower method of braising in a covered pot rather than using a pressure cooker.
+This will develop more flavor in the sauce and maintain the integrity of the meat shapes.

-Finally, our recipe for Honey & Soy Braised Short Ribs is on the Cattleman’s website’s recipe page but you can also use this quick link here.
+Finally, our recipe for Honey & Soy Braised Short Ribs is on the Cattleman’s website’s recipe page but you can also use this quick link here: Honey & Soy Braised Short Ribs.

 Enjoy!